 Would you like to join one of the best golf clubs in the area?

 Members and their guests are respectfully requested to maintain an appropriate standard of dress as laid down by the Club’s rules and regulations.
+Whilst Sundridge Park Golf Club is a long-established private member’s club, we operate a dress policy commensurate with a modern-day golf club.
 These can be summarised as follows:

 On the Courses

 Conventional golf attire is required for all players.

 • Sports shirts other than golfing attire (such as football shirts, rugby shirts, T shirts) are not permitted.

 • Trousers such as denim jeans, cargo pants, combat trousers or tracksuits are not acceptable.

 • Golf shoes with soft spikes are required on the course - Metal spikes are not allowed